forem/forem/docs/technical-overview/architecture.md

 To decrease loading time, we use edge-caching extensively.
 Taking advantage of edge-caching means that we do not go all the way to the server to render every page.
-Therefore, on pages that are cached we don't have access to helper methods like `current_user`.
+However this means that, on cached pages, we don't have access to helper methods like `current_user`.
 A page is edge-cached through our CDN ([Fastly][fastly]) if the controller contains this line for the relevant action:

 ```
 before_action :set_cache_control_headers